puradawid/puradawid.github.io/_posts/2022-01-09-discovering-aem-instances-in-public-internet.md

 I use AEM Hacker software for checking the state of the existing website.

-## Approach
+## The Approach

 The hypothesis is:

-> Paths to assets, scripts or websites in HTML disclose AEM website
+> Paths to assets, scripts or websites in HTML disclose the fact that AEM serves the tested page

 The test has to go through the Internet, fetch random 200 responses, inspect their bodies, and mark ones that have specific paths within.